-Click here to see the video created for my 2013-2014 UNCG Alumni Teaching Excellence Award
+Click here to see the video created for the award

 While I enjoy research, teaching remains my passion.
 I am fortunate to work at an institution that values classroom instruction and is committed to producing quality educators.
 I seek to contribute to this mission by preparing preservice social studies teachers for success in all types of instructional environments.